MicrosoftDocs/architecture-center/docs/patterns/quarantine-content.md

 Consume software artifacts in your supply chain only when it's verified and marked as safe-for-use, by well-defined processes.
-This operational pattern is designed to block the use of third-party software that could potentially introduce security vulnerabilities in your deployment.
+This pattern is an operational sidecar, to the development process, which is invoked to block the use of third-party software that could potentially introduce security vulnerabilities in your deployment.

 ## Context and problem